 Morning Medications: You may take all of your morning medications including blood pressure medications, blood thinners (if you have not been instructed to stop these by our office), methadone, and anti-seizure medications with sips of water 3 hours prior to your procedure or earlier.
-Do not take any chewable vitamins or supplements.
-To avoid cancellation, do not use marijuana/THC the day of your procedure.
 If you have diabetes, contact your monitoring provider for further direction on insulin and/or blood sugar management.

 Continue the Clear Liquid Diet up to 3 hours prior to your procedure, then stop drinking.
-As a reminder, continue to avoid red liquids, alcoholic beverages, dairy products, protein shakes, cream broths, juice with pulp, products containing oil, chewing tobacco and illicit drugs.
+Avoid red liquids, dairy products, protein shakes, alcoholic beverages, chewing tobacco and illicit drugs.
 Use of these will result in your procedure being cancelled.